tomarrell/poker_tracker_api/README.md

 # Poker API

 I currently have a DB running on Google Cloud Platform, it requires a whitelisted IP however and will be used as the prod DB.
-The details are also included below.
+The details are also included below and in the code as I was using it during development when experimenting with GCP.

 ## Setup
 1. Clone the repository